 It is not wise to bring large amounts of money or valuable items such as jewellery or mobile phones into school.
 These items are not covered by the school's insurance policies and the school is not liable for the loss, damage or theft of these items.
 Money should not be left in bags or pockets; students should not bring large amounts of cash to school.
-If this is unavoidable, the money should be paid into the Finance Office at the start of the school day.
 Day-to-day expenses such as bus-fares are the responsibility of the student, and care should be taken not to put even small amounts at risk.
-Students should not expect the school to lend them money.
-Only in exceptional circumstances will money be lent to students for lunch or travel.